High — Please Reach Out Today

 You are not alone.
 Help works.
 Please reach out today.

-Roughly 2-4% of adults screen in this band on the PHQ-9
+Roughly 2-4% of adults land in this band

-A severe depression score indicates the level of distress and impairment most strongly associated with major depressive disorder requiring active treatment.
-On the PHQ-9 (Kroenke, Spitzer & Williams, 2001, Journal of General Internal Medicine) a total of 20-27 falls in the severe band; 15-19 is moderately severe and clinically very similar in terms of urgency.
+Your answers suggest a level of distress and impairment that warrants prompt, active support.
 Symptoms are interfering with most areas of life.
-This is a treatable medical condition defined in the DSM-5-TR (APA, 2022), not a character failure.
+This is a treatable condition, not a character failure.
 The recommended next step is professional evaluation within days, not weeks.
 If you are having thoughts of harming yourself, of suicide, or feel unsafe alone, please contact a crisis line right now: 988 (US Suicide and Crisis Lifeline), 116 123 (Samaritans, UK), or your local emergency number.
+This is a self-reflection tool, not a diagnostic tool, screening instrument, or medical device—but at this level, please talk to a licensed professional as soon as you can.

 Strengths

-- You completed a screener while struggling—that takes real strength
+- You completed a check-in while struggling—that takes real strength

 - Often deeply caring, sensitive, and self-reflective